Jacob Epstein: The Tomb of Oscar Wilde, 1908–1912

-Following an introduction from Augustus John in 1910, John Quinn, a wealthy American collector and patron to the modernists, visited Epstein's studio to view the Wilde tomb and quickly became the artist's major patron and collector of his work.
+Following an introduction from Augustus John in 1910, John Quinn, a wealthy American collector and patron to the modernists, visited Epstein's studio to view the Wilde tomb and quickly became the artist's major patron and a collector of his work.
 After his death in 1924, several of Quinn's Epsteins were acquired by public collections in the United States.

 By September 1912, after a prolonged dispute with the French customs authorities over the import duty payable, Wilde's tomb was installed in the Père Lachaise Cemetery.
 The Paris authorities deemed the monument offensive due to the flying creature's testicles and had it covered with a tarpaulin.
 They demanded that Epstein remove the offending parts or cover them up.
 He refused and on several occasions visited the cemetery and, with the help of friends including Nina Hamnett and Brancusi, removed the tarpaulin only for the cemetery authorities to replace it later.
-This standoff continued until August 1914 when Robbie Ross, against Epstein's wishes, had a butterfly-shaped plaque made to cover the creature's testicles.
-Epstein refused to attend the official unveiling which was performed by Aleister Crowley shortly afterwards.
+This standoff, with Epstein travelling between London and Paris on a frequent basis, continued until August 1914 when Robbie Ross, against Epstein's wishes, had a butterfly-shaped plaque made as a fig-leaf to cover the creature's testicles.
+Epstein refused to attend the official unveiling, which was performed by Aleister Crowley.
+Crowley subsequently presented Epstein with the fig-leaf from the tomb one evening at the Café Royal in London.

 During his time in Paris defending the Wilde tomb, as well as Brancusi, Epstein met and befriended Modigliani and Picasso, each of whom influenced his future work.
-In May and June of 1912, Epstein was among the artists hired to produce artworks for a new London nightclub, The Cave of the Golden Calf, which brought him into contact with a number of younger artists, notably Wyndham Lewis and the poet T. E. Hulme.
-This led to Epstein becoming associated with the short-lived Vorticism movement and contributing two illustrations to the first edition of the Vorticist magazine BLAST.
+In May and June 1912, Epstein was among the artists hired to produce artworks for a new London nightclub, The Cave of the Golden Calf, which brought him into contact with a number of younger artists, notably Wyndham Lewis and the poet T. E. Hulme.
+This led to Epstein becoming associated with the short-lived Vorticism movement and contributing two illustrations to the first edition of the Vorticist magazine Blast.